intel-analytics/BigDL-2.x/docs/docs/KerasStyleAPIGuide/Optimization/training.md

 Parameters:

-* @param x Prediction data, RDD of Sample.
+* `x`: Prediction data, RDD of Sample.
-* @param batchPerThread The default batchPerThread is 4, and the total batchSize is batchPerThread * rdd.getNumPartitions.
+* `batchPerThread`: The default batchPerThread is 4, and the total batchSize is batchPerThread * rdd.getNumPartitions.
-* @param zeroBasedLabel Boolean.
+* `zeroBasedLabel`: Boolean.
 Whether result labels start from 0.
 Default is true.
 If false, result labels start from 1.

 **Python**
 ```python